helmuthdu/aui/README.md

 ## How to use

-- Install git    ` pacman -S git                                `
+- Install git: `pacman -S git`
-- get the script ` git clone git://github.com/helmuthdu/aui.git `
+- get the script: `git clone git://github.com/helmuthdu/aui.git`
-- run the script ` ./aui.sh                                     `
+- run the script: `./aui.sh`

 ## Changelog